-Assuming a notion of aesthetics as a logic of sen-sibility, we may distinguish between three dimensions of form, extending Kant's original proposal, as indicated below:
+Assuming a notion of aesthetics as a logic of sensibility, we may distinguish between three dimensions of form, extending Kant's original proposal, as indicated below: dimensions of aesthetic experience

-- spatial topological relations, layout of image - temporal order, rhythm, structure - dynamic interaction, reflection, involvement
+- spatial topological relations, layout of image - $\bullet \ temporal-order, \ rhythm, \ structure$ - dynamic interaction, reflection, involvement

 The dimension of dynamics clearly is the great unknown, and more in particular it is the dimension we have to explore in the context of interactive systems, not in isolation but in relation to the other dimensions, not so much to establish definite criteria, but to understand the forces at work, or in other words the relevant parameters of design.
 Sartre (1936) gives an existential foundation for the dimension of dynamics, by observing that the human body is instrumental in gaining awareness, as the centre of both obscurity and reflection from which consciousness emerges, through selection and action.
+It is in the existential dimension of aesthetic awareness that we come most close to the experience of the new digital artefacts, since it concerns both involvement and human action.